-In all cases if the assessment identified any level of concern the DSL should contact their local MACE (Missing & Child Exploitation) and email the completed Safer Me assessment along with a MASH enquiry form.
-If a pupil is in immediate danger the police should be called on 999.
+In all cases if the assessment identified any level of concern the DSL should contact their local MACE13 (Missing & Child Exploitation) and email the completed Safer Me assessment along with a MASH enquiry form.
+If a child is in immediate danger the police should be called on 999.

-Holywell School is aware that a pupil often is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
-As a consequence the pupil may resent what they perceive as interference by staff.
+Holywell C of E School is aware that a child often is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
+As a consequence, the child may resent what they perceive as interference by staff.
 However, staff must act on their concerns as they would for any other type of abuse.

-Holywell School includes the risks of sexual and criminal exploitation in the PHSE and SRE curriculum.
+Holywell C of E School includes the risks of sexual and criminal exploitation in the PHSE and RSE curriculum.
 Pupils will be informed of the grooming process and how to protect themselves from people who may potentially be intent on causing harm.
 They will be supported in terms of recognising and assessing risk in relation to CSE/CCE, including online, and knowing how and where to get help.